Sir Arthur Wilson, 3rd Baronet: Admiralty and Fleet command

 Wilson became Flag Captain to the Commander-in-Chief, Cape of Good Hope Station and Captain of the Raleigh in March 1886.
 He went on to be assistant director of Torpedoes at the Admiralty in April 1887 and was appointed a Companion of the Order of the Bath on 21 June 1887.
 He went on to be Captain of Vernon in 1889 and Captain of the battleship in the Mediterranean Fleet in 1892.
 He was appointed Naval Aide-de-Camp to Queen Victoria on 14 February 1892.
 In the Sans Pareil he was briefly Flag Captain to the Commander in Chief, Mediterranean Fleet in late 1893.
 Promoted to rear-admiral on 22 June 1895, he was given command of the experimental torpedo squadron, hoisting his flag in the cruiser before becoming Second-in-Command of the Reserve Fleet in 1896.
 He became Third Naval Lord and Controller of the Navy in August 1897 and Senior Officer in Command of the Channel Squadron in March 1901, hoisting his flag in the battleship upon taking command in April 1901.
-He was promoted to vice-admiral on 24 May 1901, and advanced to Knight Commander of the Order of the Bath (KCB) in the 1902 Coronation Honours list published on 26 June 1902, following which he was knighted and received the insignia in an investiture on board the royal yacht outside Cowes on 15 August 1902, the day before the fleet review held there to mark the coronation.
+He was promoted to vice-admiral on 24 May 1901, and advanced to Knight Commander of the Order of the Bath in the 1902 Coronation Honours list published on 26 June 1902, following which he was knighted and received the insignia in an investiture on board the royal yacht outside Cowes on 15 August 1902, the day before the fleet review held there to mark the coronation.
 Wilson took part in the review with the Majestic.